wso2/carbon-kernel/docs/KernelFeatures/PluggingaNewRuntime.md

 # Plugging a New Runtime
-> The process of adding a new runtime to a WSO2 product (based on Kernel 5.2.0) is explained below.
-For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).
+> The process of adding a new runtime to a WSO2 product is explained below.
+For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 From Carbon 5.0.0 Kernel onwards, Carbon provides a pluggable interface to add runtimes to the existing server.
 Following are the instructions that you need to follow when adding a new runtime.